wake-82/DepthLive3D/README.md

 - **Low VRAM Mode** — Enable this option if the VR screen freezes or the background flickers due to insufficient GPU VRAM.
 Note that enabling this will reduce the frame rate.
 <br>Additionally, since this mode uses only the most recent frame, it offers the fastest screen response time.
 Therefore, if game responsiveness is important to you, enabling this mode can be advantageous.
 - **Auto Mode** — When enabled, Edge Fix and Flicker Reduction are automatically set to optimal values based on the 3D Strength value.
+- **3D Format** — Enabled in PC mode.
+Select the 3D output format that matches your device.
 - **3D Strength** — Adjusts the strength of the 3D effect.
 Higher strength increases artifacts and depth map flickering.
 You can adjust this in real time using the `[` and `]` keys.
 - **Convergence** — Adjusts how much the screen appears to pop out or recede.
 At `0.0`, the background is flat and the foreground pops out.
 At `1.0`, the background appears deeper and the foreground recedes into the screen. `0.5` is a balanced midpoint between the two.
 - **Edge Fix** — Expands the edges of foreground objects.
 As 3D Strength increases, foreground shapes may distort — Edge Fix helps correct this.